"An expert is someone who has stopped thinking."

 It sounds like double talk, but less competent people do not know that they're less competent because they're not competent enough to know they're less competent; in other words, for someone to know they're not competent enough they have to know that their present skill level is way below the level they can reach.

-They don't know and don't seem to care that there's someone out there who's reached level 10 and is laughing at, if not disgusted with, their pride.
+They don't know and don't seem to care that there's someone out there who's reached level 10 and is laughing at, if not disgusted with, their arrogant pride in themselves.

 Of course, they had no inkling about their incomplete competence at level 3 because they had little or no idea that higher levels existed and therefore they assumed that their current level of skill and knowledge was at or near the top.

-When confronted with new information, the less competent tend to not learn from it and remain less competent; the more competent realize that there's no end to learning and therefore are constantly learning and raising their competence levels.
+When confronted with new information, the less competent tend to ignore it, not learn from it, and thus remain that way; the more competent realize that there's no end to learning and therefore are constantly taking in new information, learning from it, and thus raising their competence levels.

-In order for the less competent to learn new information and become more competent they'd need to drop the idea that they're a pro, and this hurts the ego; it's much easier for a human being to fool themselves into thinking they're the best than confront the reality of their ignorance.
+In order for the less competent to learn new information and become more competent they'd need to drop the idea on which they've sold themselves -- that they're a pro -- and this tends to injure the ego; it's much safer for a fragile ego to keep fooling itself into thinking it can hold its own with the best out there than to confront the reality of its ignorance.

 It's all about maintaining a perceived superiority; and the Dunning-Kruger effect is a specific case of illusory superiority bias, a tendency of people to overestimate their good points in comparison with others while simultaneously underestimating their negative points.